This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of shepherd's pie in a white casserole dish with a serving spoon.

 St. Patrick’s Day is upon us.
 It’s almost here and that makes me want to eat hearty things filled with beer.
-And beef.
+And the Best Corned Beef and Cabbage.
 And then follow them up with something sweet, filled with booze, like Nutty Irishman Cupcakes with Bailey’s Buttercream Frosting.
 It’s one of the only times of year when it’s perfectly acceptable to put booze or beer or beef in all the things.

 Whether it’s the ides of march or not, we love this traditional Shepherd’s Pie with Cheddar Potatoes anytime of year.
 It’s pure comfort food and in regular rotation because it’s super easy to make with ingredients we always have in the house.
 It’s as cozy to eat as our favorite Beef Stew and a great, simple dinner to recover from a day of pretending to be Irish.

-• Beef – I use lean ground beef in an 80/20 blend but you can use any ground beef or ground turkey for this recipe.
+• Beef or Lamb – I use lean ground beef in an 80/20 blend but you can use any ground beef, ground lamb or ground turkey for this recipe.

 • Vegetables – A blend of vegetables always leans towards yellow onion, carrots, frozen peas and sweet corn but this is a great recipe to use up whatever vegetables you have on hand.
 Green beans make a frequent appearance, as well.